 This course provides the student the the opportunity to assess nutritional status using several modern analytical methods.
 The course uses spectrophotometry, HPLC and automated procedures to assess the status of vitamins, lipids, iron, glucose, and insulin.
 The student will learn the mathematical calculations needed for the methods.
 This course enables the student to appreciate how nutrient analysis is designed and implemented in the analytical laboratory.

-Regulation of eukaryotic gene expression by specific nutrients, hormones, and metabolites will be discussed.
-Transcriptional, post-transcriptional, and translational mechanisms of specific nutrients with emphasis in disease development or prevention.
-The information gained will be useful for design of appropriate diets, based on inherited biochemical characteristics.
-This course will enable students to link their knowledge of nutrition with the growing body of knowledge on the human genome and specific hereditary diseases with a nutritional component.
-Students will be required to submit a paper in nutrition and gene expression, on a topic agreed upon by student and instructor.
+Regulation of eukaryotic gene expression by specific nutrients, hormones, and metabolites will be discussed including transcriptional, post-transcriptional, and translational mechanisms with n emphasis on disease development or prevention.
+Application of material will include determining how human dietary requirements are affected by gene variants and inherited biochemical characteristics.
+This course will enable students to link their knowledge of nutrition with the growing discipline of the effects of diet on the human genome and specific hereditary diseases.

 Review and analysis of contemporary research publications in human nutrition.
 Recently discovered nutrients that may be essential to human health will be evaluated.
 We will critically examine the benefits of dietary modification in controlled investigations.
 Course will focus on published studies of the relation of dietary practices to health and disease.
 We will examine nutrition policy, and the way scientific findings in nutrition translate into public health practice.
 This course will be of value to students who wish to critically examine literature in human nutrition, and who seek to develop new directions for nutrition research.